Enemy (Twice album): Background and release

 On June 11, 2025, Twice announced that they would release their sixth Japanese studio album, Enemy, on August 27.
 A cinematic album trailer was released on July 22.
 It was narrated by member Jihyo, who also served as visual director.
 Before the album's release, Twice performed "Enemy" and "Like 1" during their This Is For World Tour in Osaka on July 26–27.
 The lead single, "Enemy", was released as a digital single on July 30, along with its music video.
 "Like 1" was released as a digital single on August 20, accompanied by an animated music video.

 Commercial performance

 Enemy topped the Billboard Japan Hot Albums chart, recording 836 downloads and 118,853 copies sold from August 25–31, 2025.
 It also debuted at number 2 on the weekly ranking of the Oricon Albums Chart with 114,206 copies sold.
 On September 22, Billboard Japan reported that the album had sold a total of 163,745 copies.
+In October, it was certified Platinum by the RIAJ – Twice's first album to be certified Platinum since &Twice in 2020.

+Enemy was released in the United States in December 2025 and subsequently debuted on the Billboard World Albums chart at number 23, Twice's first Japanese album to do so.